 Mr. Maibach is a seasoned professional in global business diplomacy.
 From 2003-12 he was the President of the European-American Business Council, after serving for 18 years as the Vice President of Global Government Affairs at the Intel Corporation.
 Today he is Managing Director of the James Wilson Institute, and a Distinguished Fellow on American Federalism at Save Our States.
 Mr. Maibach has earned MA degrees from Northern Illinois, Georgetown, Ashland, and the Institute of World Politics where he is a Trustee.
 He speaks in classrooms and before civic groups often in defense of the Founders’ Constitution and its Electoral College.”
 He can be reached at m at maibach.us.

 Garrett Snedeker, Deputy Director

-Garrett Snedeker maintains the James Wilson Institute's year-round presence in Washington, D.C.
-In addition to planning events, handling the Institute's website, and running its office, he is the main point of contact for all partnership opportunities and media inquiries.
-A graduate of Amherst College and former student of Prof. Arkes, he has taught U.S. Government and U.S. History at a boarding school and served as editor of the congressional research website LegiStorm.
-His writing has been featured in The Federalist and the Online Library of Law & Liberty.
+Garrett Snedeker maintains the James Wilson Institute's year-round presence in the Washington, D.C. area.
+In addition to planning events, handling the Institute's website, hosting the James Wilson Podcast, and running its office, he is the main point of contact for all partnership opportunities and media inquiries.
+He is a current law student in the evening program at the Antonin Scalia Law School and member of the George Mason Law Review.
+He graduated from Amherst College, as a one-time student of Prof. Arkes, and formerly served as editor of the congressional research website LegiStorm.
+His writing has been featured in Newsweek, The Federalist, The American Mind, Starting Points Journal, and the Online Library of Law & Liberty.
 He has been quoted in Politico, Roll Call, and the Boston Herald and collaborated on stories for the New York Times, Wall Street Journal, Washington Post, and National Journal.
 He can be reached at garrett at jwinst.org.